usdaud/algotradinglib.github.io/en/pedia/l/law_of_diminishing_returns_in_trading.md

-## Law of Diminishing Returns in Trading
+# Law of Diminishing Returns

 ### Introduction